ildyria/Dance/Brno/QuickStep.md

 # Running right turns

+### Steps

 Start in promenade (cf next section).
 RF S (step)
 LF Q (closed)
 RF Q (open, stepping slightly back)
 LF S (**add right rotation to let partner pass**)
-RF Q (closed, leg in the middle between partner's legs/going forward) LF Q (open, to the right side of the partner)
+RF Q (closed, leg in the middle between partner's legs/going forward) [1][1] LF Q (open, to the right side of the partner)
 Pay attention to rise and fall.

+[1]: The step is in the direction you want to take.

+### Push pull action

+When going back let slightly Go of her, and then slightly pull her.
+When going forward push slightly and then pull slightly.

+Like a **Beating heart**.

 # Promenade

 Before the promenade, contract the right side (*"Technical Sway"*).
-Keep the arms horizontal, do not bent forward (left).
+Keep the arms horizontal, do not bent forward (to the left).
 At the same time present the left side of the chest (flag/sponsor...)

+Pull the shoulder-blade inside: extend the left arm to the front.
+Pay attention to not twist.

 # Head and movement